 When you click the Get search volume button you will see the same results as using the first option except you will only see your keywords.

 Multiple keyword lists is a quicker way of entering multiple keyword combinations.
 You create 2 lists with keywords as shown below.

 Google combines the lists and searches for matches based on the keyword combinations.
 The following are the combinations that Google will use based on the list above:

-Although Google keyword tool is gone all is not lost!!
-The keyword planner provides some really good keyword research options.
-You do need a Google adwords account but that doesn’t force you to advertise.
+The Google keyword planner provides some really good keyword research options.
+You do need a Google AdWords account but that doesn’t force you to advertise.

 We would love to hear from you!

 Note: SEMRush is also good for keyword research.